Dimasenchylo/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 - Internals and concepts
-  - Strong and weak sides of node.js
+  - Strong and weak sides of node.js - 🎓 known
-  - Stateful and stateless servers
+  - Stateful and stateless servers - 🎓 known
   - Nonblocking I/O and blocking code
   - Event loop phases
   - Event loop microtasks and macrotasks